NuReLeS525/MidtermM/README.md

 Task 7️⃣: Describe what tasks were completed, what screenshots correspond to them in the file readme.md and in general, the instructions for checking your work.

 Task 8️⃣: Make a pull request, write first name, last name and group in the request title.

+two-merge-three.png - Merge branch two to branch three

+three_rebase.png - and rebase three to one

+conflict.png - merging feature branch into one and resolving conflict

+two_three_main.png - mergin' two and three into main and deleting them after